prorev/prorev.github.io/_posts/2020-02-23-python_pandas.md

 _Output:_
 ![pandas dataframe](/wp-content/uploads/2020/02/pandas1.jpg)

 In here we set the 7 columns and 14 rows.
-Note how in python pandas the start index is always 0
+Note how in python pandas the start index is always 0.

-To create a dataframe you my provide the column names and row index names.
+To create a dataframe you may also provide _the column names and row index names_.

 _Example:_
 ```python